Bedrooms 3, Sleeps 6

 Large paved planted and gravelled terrace with fixed bbq and wooden dining furniture and a stunning village view.

-There is parking for 1 car located close the gite.
+There is parking for 1 car located close the rear of the gite.
 Visitors parking is at the rear of the site.

 Begonia is particularly suitable for young children and has stair gates, cot, highchair and baby bath.

 All gites have irons and ironing boards.